🇺🇸 English (US) 🇬🇧 English (UK) 🇸🇪 Svenska 🇩🇪 Deutsch 🇫🇷 Français 🇪🇸 Español 🇳🇱 Nederlands

 What's the difference between ribeye and prime rib?

 Same muscle, different format.
 Prime rib is the whole roast (often bone-in, 4–7 ribs).
 Ribeye is a single steak sliced from that roast — same flavour, faster to cook.
+For the low-and-slow end of beef, see beef brisket.

 Source